krystek17/Kubernetes-with-Ansible-Vagrant/README.md

 ## Metallb
 The LoadBalancer service on Kubernetes is available on virtual machines outside Cloud.
 This is where metallb come into play.

 In this tutorial I will be using Helm but feel fre to use another way.
-However be careful with the network addons, they are some restrictions depending on the [addon](https://metallb.universe.tf/installation/network-addons/).
+However be careful with the network addons, they are some restrictions depending on the [addon](https://metallb.universe.tf/installation/network-addons/) used.
 If you have followed this tutorial religiously you don't need to pay attention to this.

 ```yml
 - name: Add Helm repository